How to fill out Greenhouse application forms: a complete field-by-field guide

 How long should a Greenhouse application take to fill out?

 Plan for 15 to 30 minutes per application.
 The basic fields (name, email, resume upload) are quick, but custom application questions and cover letter writing are where the time goes.
-If you're applying to a role you genuinely want, that time is well spent — generic answers are filtered out fast.
-If a Greenhouse form is asking for less than 5 minutes of work, it's probably a high-volume role with low scrutiny on the front end.
+If you're applying to a role you genuinely want, that time is well spent — copy-pasted or one-line answers tend not to survive the initial review.

 Should I trust Greenhouse's resume auto-parse or fill in the fields manually?

 Always review what Greenhouse pulls from your resume and correct it.
-Auto-parse handles the easy parts well — name, email, education — but it frequently mangles job titles, dates, and bullet text.
-Companies you worked for show up missing letters.
-Two-page resumes lose roles.
+Auto-parse handles the easy parts well — name, email, education — but it can mangle job titles, dates, and bullet text.
+Common issues: companies show up missing letters, two-page resumes drop roles from page two, and date ranges with "Present" sometimes lose months.
 Always scroll through every parsed field before submitting and fix anything that's wrong.
-Recruiters see what's in the form, not what's in your PDF.
+The form fields are what recruiters search and filter against, so a resume that auto-parsed badly looks worse than a slightly weaker resume that parsed cleanly.

 What should I write in the "How did you hear about us?" field?

 Be specific and accurate.
 "LinkedIn job posting" is fine.
-The name of a recruiter, employee, or event is better — referrals get prioritized in many companies' interview pipelines.
+The name of a recruiter, employee, or specific event is better — referred candidates have higher interview rates in most published recruiter surveys (e.g., Jobvite).
 If you saw the role on a niche job board (Hacker News Who's Hiring, Otta, Wellfound), say so.
-Generic answers like "Google search" or "company website" are forgettable.
-The field exists because companies track which channels produce the best hires, and your answer can affect how your application is routed.
+Generic answers like "Google search" or "company website" don't change how your application is processed but they also don't help.
+The most useful answer is whichever one is true and most specific.

 Are Greenhouse demographic questions actually optional?

-Yes, every demographic question in Greenhouse includes a "Decline to self-identify" option, and your answers are not visible to the hiring team during interview decisions.
-They're aggregated for EEOC reporting and DEI analysis.
-You can answer or skip them without affecting your candidacy — companies don't see individual responses.
-If you'd rather skip them entirely, every question has the decline option.
+Yes — every demographic question in Greenhouse includes a "Decline to self-identify" option.
+Per Greenhouse's documentation on EEO data handling, individual responses are not visible to the hiring team during the candidate review process; the data is aggregated for EEOC reporting and DEI analysis.
+You can answer or skip them based on what you're comfortable with.

 Do I need to write a cover letter if Greenhouse marks it as optional?